SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

     jq '.["datacenters"] | .[]' regions.json
     ```

+    The output this time is subtly different yet again.

-1. This means that each of the elements (each of the objects representing a data center) is passed into the next pipe that sends the data to the final component of the filter, which is another object index `.["displayName"]`, which just picks out and emits the value of the `displayName` property.
+1. The use of `| .[]` means that each of the elements (each of the objects representing a data center) is passed into the next pipe that sends the data to the final component of the filter, which is another object index `.["displayName"]`, which just picks out and emits the value of the `displayName` property.

     Because this component of the filter is invoked once per array element, we get an entire list of data center display names as the output.
 And of course this time, the `.` in the `.["displayName"]` construct refers to whatever was passed in through the pipe, which (for each and every one of the multiple invocations) is an object, one of the elements of the `datacenters` array.

     👉 Add this final component to see what happens: